-PERFORMANCE MEASURES Y Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments We will provide an effective dog registration process that supports a safe community.
+Level of service Performance measures 2019/20 2020/21 2020/21 Comments Level of service Performance measures result target result Comments We will provide an effective dog registration process that supports a safe community.
 Known dogs are registered.
-96% 98% 96% Target was not achieved Staff shortages throughout the year negatively impacted enforcement efforts.
+96% 98% 96% Target was not achieve Staff shortages throughout the year negatively impacted enforcement efforts.
 We will provide a prompt response time to animal behavioural issues.
 All urgent animal requests are responded to within 30 minutes where there is an ongoing risk to safety.
 98% 98% 93% Of the 28 urgent requests received this year, all but two were responded to within 30 minutes.
 We will provide dog management and behavioural education to the community.
 Number of school visits.
 6 6+ 8 Eight schools were visited this year, with a total of 1,332 students.
-Some students who ha received bite prevention education previously, were well versed in safety procedures where confronted with an aggressive dog.
+Some students who ha received bite prevention education previously, were well versed in safety procedures whe confronted with an aggressive dog.
 We will provide dog management and behavioural education to the community.
 We will deliver educational programmes as requested.
-100% 100% 100% We achieved this goal by delivering bite prevention programme: to 64 employees from four businesses.
+100% 100% 100% We achieved this goal by delivering bite prevention programme to 64 employees from four businesses.